 In 2001, Tenuta guided the ACC's top-rated defense at North Carolina during his only season in Chapel Hill.
 Tenuta spent five seasons at Ohio State and he helped develop several All-Americans and first-round NFL draft picks.
 Ohio State's pass defense was consistently ranked among the nation's best during that span.

 In 1989, he was an assistant coach at SMU, where he helped Forrest Gregg rebuild the program.
 Tenuta also has had stops at Maryland (graduate assistant), Vanderbilt (DBs) and Oklahoma (DBs).

 Tenuta has coached more than 30 players who went on to play professional football.
-A three-year letterwinner as a defensive back at Virginia (1978, '79, '80), he won the team's John Acree Memorial Football Trophy and Kevin Bowie Award.
+A three-year letterwinner as a defensive back at Virginia (1978, `79, `80), he won the team's John Acree Memorial Football Trophy and Kevin Bowie Award.
 Tenuta graduated with a degree in physical education and health in 1982.
 He met his wife, Dori (Gamble) while at UVa.
 Dori played basketball at Virginia, lettering four times between 1978 and 1981.
 They have three sons: Zach, Matt and Luke.
 Son Matt is a left-handed pitcher in the Kansas City Royals Organization and in the summer of 2013 was assigned to the Burlington Royals (N.C.) of the Appalachian League.
 Son Matt also pitched for the Idaho Falls Chukars, helping them to a 2013 Pioneer League Championship.